Jonny999999/ihc-control_pcb/README.md

 - Change units to mm/min instead of default mm/s

 ## pcb2gcode
+### notes for next time milling:
+2022.04.09 first milling action for this project:
+- Z-zero on multiple places... at 2 edges pcb was apparently lower (only scratched) -> had to mill again
+- make screenshot of absolute coordinates of origin (in case of accidential shift / position loss)
+- check position before drillin holes
+- fixing: screws around the pcb are probably enough (check bend)
+- design pcb slightly smaller for more tolerance...
+- kicad define custom origin
+- check if origin is the same in every gerber/gcode file (verify with gcode viewer?)

+### process
 - kicad: export/plot pcb to gerber files
 - kicad: generate drill file
 ```